Jonas Lambert-Wenman

-Jonas Lambert-Wenman (1665–1732) was a Swedish pirate.
+Jonas Lambert-Wenman (c.
+1665–1732) was a Swedish pirate.
 He was active as a privateer in the Caribbean in Dutch service.
 He came in possession of a fortune, which became the subject of a famous inheritance dispute between his nephews and nieces.
 The inheritance dispute came to be the subject of a novel by Carl Jonas Love Almqvist Smaragdbruden ('Emerald Bride').